ankraft/onem2m-jupyter-notebooks/README.md

 - [onem2m-99-cleanup.ipynb](onem2m-99-cleanup.ipynb)
 The code in this notebook removes the resources created by the other notebooks.
-This should be the last notebook to run, but can be executed when necessary.
+This should be the last notebook to run, but can be executed whenever necessary.